 Jeff graduated from the East Hartford Public School System and received his B.A. in Theater from Wagner College in New York City.
 After graduating from college, he found his way back to a life of public service, something embedded in him from the time he was very young.
 Giving back to the community is a family tradition he enjoys continuing.

-Jeff is the Manager of Special Projects for the Admissions Department at Goodwin University in East Hartford.
-He is currently working with the SNAP (Supplemental Nutrition Assistance Program) Employment & Training division providing free certification and associate degree programs to residents receiving SNAP benefits.
+Jeff is the employed full-time with Goodwin University in East Hartford where he oversees the SNAP (Supplemental Nutrition Assistance Program) Employment & Training division, which provides free certification and associate degree programs to residents receiving SNAP benefits.
 Prior to joining the team at Goodwin, Jeff worked for the CT Department of Labor assisting in overseeing the Jobs First Employment Services Program for those on cash assistance throughout the state.

-Prior to serving as a state representative, Jeff served as the Chairman of the East Hartford Board of Education, where he was first elected in 2009.
+Before Jeff served as state representative, he was the Chairman of the East Hartford Board of Education, where he was first elected in 2009.
 Additionally, he served on the board of the East Hartford Community Resource Center as well as CABE (Connecticut Association of Boards of Education), where he held the position of Area Director.
-Jeff is currently a member of a number of organizations, including:

-- Board Member, Y.E.D.S.
+- Y.E.D.S.
 (Young.
 Educated.
-Determined to Succeed), a non-profit providing youth with activities to elevate their minds and explore creative thinking skills
+Determined to Succeed), a nonprofit providing youth with activities to elevate their minds and explore creative thinking skills

-- Board Member, CTGLC (Greater CT Gay & Lesbian Chamber of Commerce)
+- CTGLC (CT Gay & Lesbian Chamber of Commerce)

-- Member, Foodshare, Strategic Planning & Program Development Committee
+- Foodshare, Strategic Planning & Program Development Committee

-In his free time, besides long walks on the beach, he enjoys singing with the Hartford Gay Men’s Chorus, trying to keep up with his six nieces and nephews, as well as taking in the many sights and trails that our beautiful state has to offer.
+In his free time, besides long walks on the beach, he enjoys trying to keep up with his six nieces and nephews, as well as taking in the many sights and trails that our beautiful state has to offer.